NCEAS/metacatui/metacatui/docs/design/editor/use-cases/remove-a-file.rst

         ConfirmArchiveView -> ConfirmArchiveView : listenTo("click #ok", confirmArchive())
         ConfirmArchiveView -> ConfirmArchiveView : listenTo("click #cancel", confirmArchive())
         ConfirmArchiveView --> Scientist: Ok?
 Cancel?
+        note right
+          Dialog states:

+          This file has been published and will be archived instead of deleted.
+Are
+          you sure you want to archive it?

+          or it states:

+          Are you sure you want to delete this file? end note
       deactivate ConfirmArchiveView

       Scientist -> ConfirmArchiveView : Clicks 'Ok'